CiscoSecurity/amp-02-fetch-computer-information/README.md

 ### AMP for Endpoint Fetch Computer Information

-These scripts provide examples for parsing specific elements of the JSON returned from the /computers endpoit.
-Examples of elements you are able to fethch:
+These scripts provide examples for parsing specific elements from the JSON returned by the /computers endpoit.
+Some elements that examples are provided for include:
 - connector GUIDs
 - hostnames of computers
 - MAC addresses